Packaging Features That Are Important to Consumers

 Aesthetics are one of the paramount features of good packaging, as they’re the ones consumers tend to judge immediately.
 While branding is uniquely personal, here are some essential guidelines to follow as package design best practices.

-• Package shape: Use unique package shapes to convey your brand while still ensuring it’s functional for the consumer.
+- Package shape: Use unique package shapes to convey your brand while ensuring it’s functional for the consumer.

 There are plenty of ways to stay creative within these guidelines.
-To find unique solutions that are suitable for your brand, contact a mock-up expert at Phase 1 Prototypes to discuss your vision for the perfect product packaging.
+To get help designing aesthetically pleasing and brand-appropriate packaging for your brand, contact a mock-up expert at Phase 1 Prototypes to discuss your vision for the perfect product packaging.

 5 Tips for Improving Your Product’s Packaging Features

-Depending on your product, not all the above packaging features will be valuable to your specific customer base.
-So how do you know which highlights are relevant and will improve your packaging?
+Depending on your product and branding preferences, not all the above packaging features will be valuable to your specific customer base.
+So, how do you know which highlights are relevant and will improve your packaging?

 These five tips will help you make improvements to your packaging that your customers care about.